FVP: Fourier Visual Prompting for Source-Free Unsupervised Domain Adaptation of Medical Image Segmentation: Experiments and results

 \subsubsection{the BraTs 2018 Dataset}

 { Multi-modality brain tumor segmentation challenge 2018 dataset (BraTS 2018) \cite{6975210} is a dataset that provides multimodal 3D brain MRIs and ground truth segmentations, consisting of 4 MRI modalities per case (T1, T1c, T2 and FLAIR).
 The dataset contains 75 patient data.
+In the original dataset of BraTS, the segmentation task involves three distinct annotations: GD-enhancing tumor (ET), peritumoral edema (ED), and necrotic and non-enhancing tumor core (NCR/NET).
+These annotations are labeled as 4, 2, and 1, respectively, while everything else is labeled as 0, following the guidelines outlined in the BraTS reference paper\cite{6975210}.
+When applying our method to the BraTS2018 dataset, we simplify the segmentation task to focus solely on the whole tumor (WT), which encompasses labels 1, 2, and 4, along with the background labeled as 0.
+This setting is consistent with common segmentation settings found in Unsupervised Domain Adaptation (UDA) articles\cite{xie2022unsupervised,zhou2022generalizable}.
 We demonstrate our method between two modalities of MRI imaging from low-graded glioma cases: FLAIR and T2.
 We randomly split the training set and the test set by 4:1.
-Additionally, each axial slice is resized to $192 \times 168$.
+Additionally, each axial slice is resized to $192 \times 168$. }